All of us have heard about trusts, usually in relation to someone who receives a…

-** This article has been revised from its original version which was published on June…
+** This article has been revised from its original version which was published on February 20, 2018.

 The Medical Expense Deduction allows people with high medical costs to reduce their taxable income by subtracting some out-of-pocket medical expenses, including qualified long-term care expenses.
-The deduction is subject to what’s known as a “floor”, which is a percentage of the adjusted gross income that must be subtracted from the itemized amount to determine the deduction.
+The deduction is subject to what’s known as a “floor,” which is a percentage of the adjusted gross income that must be subtracted from the itemized amount to determine the deduction.

-For example, under current law a taxpayer whose adjusted gross income was $50,000 in 2017 can only deduct the unreimbursed medical expenses paid in 2017 that exceeds $3,750, which is 7.5% of the $50,000 adjusted gross income.
+For example, under current law, a taxpayer whose adjusted gross income was $50,000 in 2023 can only deduct the unreimbursed medical expenses paid in 2023 that exceeds $3,750, which is 7.5% of the $50,000 adjusted gross income.

-The continuation of the Medical Expense Deduction and temporary reduction of the Medical Expense Deduction floor is a major win for the millions of senior citizens and individuals with special needs who rely on this deduction to offset some of the high cost of long-term care.
+In 2023, the medical expense deduction floor remains 7.5% of adjusted gross income for all taxpayers, regardless of age.
+The continuation of the Medical Expense Deduction was a major win for the millions of senior citizens and individuals with special needs who rely on this deduction to offset some of the high costs of long-term care.

 Estate Planning for Seniors and Individuals with Disabilities